hwayne/learntla-v2/docs/intro/conceptual-overview.rst

       to.balance += amount;     # deposit

-This would satisfy the requirement: if you try to transfer more than you have, the guard prevent you.
+This would satisfy the requirement: if you try to transfer more than you have, the guard prevents you.

 .. todo:: {Inkscape} Diagram of system